Plant Journal: String of Turtles

 Well-drained soil.
 When my plant arrived, I repotted using a potting mix exclusively for succulents, mixed with vermiculite for extra drainage and aeration.
 This is very important for string of turtles because I overwatered mine and it was devastating.
 Overwatering, I think and same as any succulent (in this case, 'succulent-ish'), is the most common problem of this peperomia.
 This will be discussed in detail on the Problems section.
 Also, make sure your pot has drainage holes.

 Watering.
 This works hand in hand with the first tip.
 This plant wants to be watered less frequent and I learned it the hard way.
 I have only watered it twice in 17 days and it is soaked not overhead (same as all my succies), so I guess it can last longer than that without water.
 I will try and base my watering on the amount of sun and how fluff the leaves are.
-Since I moved it in, maybe 3 weeks without water will do.
-Let's see.
+Since I wrote this blog in July, I have watered my plants 3/month and it is actually thriving.
+Summers in Ireland are most of the time cloudy with temperatures less than 23C.
+I based the frequency of my watering on the amount of sun and temperature.

 I know some people are saying to feed plants, I haven't fertilized my succies, I just put them where there's light and I get nice colors from them.
 I would do the same with my string of turtles and see how the patterns and colors go.
 Eventually, maybe if I start to lose the colors and patterns, I might consider feeding them with fertilizers.
 Otherwise, I won't use it.
 I will update the Problems section of this blog of any problems I have encountered with this plant and if ever i used plant food to fix them.